okp4/portal-web/README.md

 ## Purpose

-🚀 This webapp is the heart of the OKP4 Dataverse: a rich portal to explore, use and contribute to this inifite universe ! 🪐
+🚀 Heart of the OKP4 Dataverse: a rich portal to explore, use and contribute to this infinite universe of digital resource (dataset, algorithm, storage or computation resource)! 🪐

 ## Setup